lamastex/scalable-data-science/gb/sds-2-2/030_PowerPlantPipeline_03ModelTuneEvaluateDeploy.md

 In addition to `CrossValidator` Spark also offers `TrainValidationSplit` for hyper-parameter tuning. `TrainValidationSplit` only evaluates each combination of parameters once as opposed to k times in case of `CrossValidator`.
 It is therefore less expensive, but will not produce as reliable results when the training dataset is not sufficiently large. \* <http://spark.apache.org/docs/latest/ml-tuning.html#train-validation-split>

+Now that we have tuned let's see what we got for tuning parameters and what our RMSE was versus our intial model

 ``` scala
 val predictionsAndLabels = cvModel.transform(testSet)
 val metrics = new RegressionMetrics(predictionsAndLabels.select("Predicted_PE", "PE").rdd.map(r => (r(0).asInstanceOf[Double], r(1).asInstanceOf[Double])))